finbourne/workflow-sdk-csharp/sdk/docs/TasksApi.md

                         ""clientSecret"": ""<your-client-secret>""
                     }
                 }");

+            // uncomment the below to use configuration overrides
+            // var opts = new ConfigurationOptions();
+            // opts.TimeoutMs = 30_000;

+            // uncomment the below to use an api factory with overrides
+            // var apiInstance = ApiFactoryBuilder.Build(secretsFilename, opts: opts).Api<TasksApi>();

             var apiInstance = ApiFactoryBuilder.Build(secretsFilename).Api<TasksApi>();
             var id = "id_example";  // string | The Task Id for which to get the history var asAt = DateTime.Parse("2013-10-20T19:20:30+01:00");  // DateTimeOffset? | The asAt datetime of the oldest change to retrieve.
 Defaults to returning the latest version of the Task if not specified. (optional)

             try
             {
+                // uncomment the below to set overrides at the request level
+                // ResourceListOfChangeItem result = apiInstance.GetTaskHistory(id, asAt, opts: opts);

                 // [EXPERIMENTAL] GetTaskHistory: Get the history of a Task ResourceListOfChangeItem result = apiInstance.GetTaskHistory(id, asAt);
                 Console.WriteLine(JsonConvert.SerializeObject(result, Formatting.Indented));